 Once you are employed in the gas industry, the training never stops.
 You will learn every day through on-the-job training along with operator qualifications that qualify you to perform more advanced tasks in the field.
 These will change depending on the organization with which you work and the types of services they provide.
 Continuing education and training are a must in the gas industry, and workers must be able to adapt to that change.

 The natural gas trade is a rewarding industry.
 Organizations have great wages, benefits, safety cultures, and want to see their employees succeed.
 If you work hard, actively listen and learn, empower others, and keep learning and developing, the possibilities are endless!

-Courtesy of Billy Kidd, Gas Training Supervisor, Northwest Lineman College
+Article courtesy of Billy Kidd, Gas Training Supervisor, Northwest Lineman Center